Protecting Your Computer

 A firewall is a piece of software or hardware device used to keep computers secure when accessing the internet.
 Not only does a firewall block unwanted traffic, it also helps block malicious software and worms from infecting a computer.
 Many computer operating systems include a software firewall to protect against such threats.
 Select from the operating systems below to learn how to enable its firewall.

 Note: Some antivirus software may include its own firewall instead of relying on the operating system’s built-in firewall.
 These may include Norton 360, Kaspersky Total Security, and McAfee Total Protection.
-Please consult with your antivirus support for more details.
+Consult with your antivirus support for more details.

 Popular antivirus programs for personal use are Norton Antivirus, Kaspersky and Trend Micro.
 They offer award-winning protection and can be purchased at any software retail outlet, including our online store.
 Alternatively, popular free products are Microsoft Security Essentials, AVG Antivirus Free Edition and Malwarebytes.

 For Mac OS X, we recommend ClamXav.
-While reported viruses have been less on OS X, the popularity of Apple products has led to an increase in viruses.
+While there are fewer viruses on OS X, the popularity of Apple products has led to an increase.

 If you are a full-time faculty or staff member, we offer Symantec Endpoint Protection for free on home/personal computers.